ujjwalguptaofficial/mahal-doc/content/docs/basic/prop.md

 ---
 Title: 'Component Props'
-Keywords: 'props, component, mahal'
+Keywords: 'props, input, component, mahal'
-Description: 'Props (properties) can be used to pass value from one component to another component'
+Description: 'Props (properties) can be used to pass **input** to component.'
 ---

 # Props

-Props (properties) can be used to pass value from one component to another component.
+Props (properties) can be used to pass **input** to component.
 Props are reactive.

-Let's create a component which will take the `name` from the main component and render the message.
+Let's create a component which take input `name` and render the message.

 create a file - `name.mahal`